 "How do you know?"

-"I'll check the car, and don't worry.
-If worst comes worst, and we can't find it, we'll follow Dean to work, hide behind the cantaloupes..."
-Lorelai walks to the front door and grabs her jacket. "...jump him, blind him, and he'll never find out."
+"I'll check the car.
+And don't worry, if worst comes to worst, and we can't find it, we'll follow Dean to work, hide behind the cantaloupes, jump him, blind him, and he'll never find out!"

 "As long as we have a plan!"
 Rory yells.

-At the Inn, Lorelai wasn't due to be at work, but she wanted to help her daughter out so she went to look for the bracelet.
-Lorelai is at the front desk, on the floor, looking all around, with Michel standing above her.
+Lorelai wasn't due back to work, but she wanted to check the place for her daughter's bracelet.
+So, she is at the front desk, on the floor, looking around the desk, while Michel stands above her.

 "What is this?"
 He asks, looking through the mail.

 "Let me see."
-Michel puts the envelope closer to her.
+Michel shows her the envelope.
 "Maintenance."